astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 ```

 The interval of the displacement four vector, $dx'^2-c^2dt'^2$ is also
-shown to the right of the red dot.
+shown to the right of the blue dot.
 What is interesting is that we can
 take Equations {eq}`cdtp5` and {eq}`cdxp5` and solve them for $t_1$
 and $t_2$, and if you multiply $t_1$ by $t_2$, you can show this
 equals $dx'^2-c^2dt'^2$!
 The product $t_1t_2$ (shown in the diagram
-to the right of the blue dot) is just another way of writing the
+to the right of the green dot) is just another way of writing the
 square of the displacement four vector!

-Try sliding the blue dot up and down and verify that these two ways of
+Try sliding the green dot up and down and verify that these two ways of
 writing the interval are always the same (to within possible rounding
 errors).
 The lesson here is that it **is** possible to measure the
 displacement between two events without an observer actually going from